Deploy Secure Mesh Site v2 in AWS (ClickOps)

 -

 Allow traffic from and to the Distributed Cloud public IP addresses to your network and allowlist related domain names.
-See Firewall and Proxy Server Allowlist Reference guide for the list of IP addresses and domain names.
+See F5 Customer Edge IP Address and Domain Reference for Firewall or Proxy Settings guide for the list of IP addresses and domain names.

 -

-F5 assumes that the VPC exists with a minimum of a single subnet where the CE Site node will be deployed.
-For three-node clusters, it is recommended to have three different subnets in three different Availability Zones (AZs).
+F5 assumes that the VPC exists with a minimum of a single subnet where the CE Site node is deployed.
+For three-node clusters, F5 recommends that you have three different subnets in three different Availability Zones (AZs).

 -